VertebrateResequencing/wr/.docs/bugfixes/260925-kill-before-start.md

     handler replies with the kill and does not refresh the TTR.
 So touches after a kill keep the loop responsive, but they do not extend the reservation.
+- [x] Copilot on PR #614 (thread PRRT_kwDOAKD33M6mG8uO, client.go:~2935): the
+  memory branch of the checking goroutine called `killCmd` while holding `stateMutex`.
+The disk and signal branches kill outside it and lock only to record the result. `killCmd` can block, on a docker container kill or on `terminateGrace` waits for children, so this held `stateMutex` for the whole kill.
+This predates the refactor: the old inline code at d056b6f also called `killCmd` under `stateMutex` there.
+  - Red: not feasible with the existing seams.
+Since the item before this one, the only other `stateMutex` user that can run at the same time is Execute's end, after the checking rendezvous has given up.
+That takes `checkingFinishTimeout`, a fixed 60s, and a kill slower than that.
+The blocking part of a kill comes after `cmd.Process.Kill()` (the container kill and the `terminateGrace` wait), and no seam reaches it.
+So showing the stall would need two new test-only seams on top of the three this branch already added.
+The fix is a local lock-scope change, covered by the existing memory-kill test `TestJobqueueHighMem` (a real memory kill, buried `FailReasonRAM`) and the kill tests.
+  - Fix: a small `killForCheck(record)` helper in the checking goroutine, used by all three branches.
+It calls `killCmd` outside `stateMutex`, then locks just long enough to store `killErr` and to call `record(acted)`, which sets that branch's flag.
+The memory branch still reads the peaks and decides under the lock.
+It unlocks before killing, then leaves the loop, so nothing changes the peaks after the decision.
+Each branch kills at most once, because it breaks out of the loop straight after.